-Shriners Children's pediatric rehabilitation program supports your child physically, developmentally and emotionally.
+Shriners Children's pediatric rehabilitation and therapy services support your child physically, developmentally and emotionally.

-Depending on your child's needs, rehabilitation could be in an outpatient setting or inpatient setting.
-Treatments typically occur in one of our state-of-the-art gyms or in a child's private room.
+Depending on your child's needs, rehabilitation and therapy could be in an outpatient setting or inpatient setting.
+Treatments typically occur in one of our state-of-the-art gyms or in a private room.

 The team will work closely with you, providing practical advice and training along the way that can improve your child's progress during and after their time with us.
 Parents/caregivers are often incorporated into therapy sessions.
 Your presence can help tremendously; in addition to the trust they place in you, you're a member of your child's rehabilitation team and may need guidance to understand how to keep the plan in action at home.

 Physical therapy can improve the care and outcomes of many pediatric conditions.
-Our physical therapists work one-on-one with you and your child, teaching you safe methods of transporting/transferring your child after surgery and showing you exercises to increase your child's strength and mobility.
+Our physical therapists work one-on-one with you and your child, teaching you safe methods of transporting/transferring your child and showing you exercises to increase your child's strength and mobility, and enhance their independence.

-Physical therapy can also help improve your child's confidence by showing them the proper techniques for using an assistive device, brace or prosthesis.
+Physical therapy can also help improve your child's confidence by providing them with adaptive equipment, braces or prostheses and showing them the proper techniques for use.
 Whether your goal for your child is to learn to sit, stand or walk, improve their wheelchair skills or use new prostheses, our caring physical therapists can help them get there.

 Occupational therapy can help your child better participate in routine childhood activities, such as improving their hand skills or ability to get dressed, play, eat or attend school.
 Our occupational therapists may also provide your child with specialized equipment, like customized splints or braces, to help increase their independence as they learn to do more on their own.